Ypakuma/homework_data_structures/list/linked_list_nohead/README.md

-## Linked List without Head Node
+## Linked List without Head
-#### These files include some  fundamental functionss linked list without head.
+#### These files include some  fundamental functions about list without head.
 - LinkedListNoHeadInit
  - initialize a list.
 - LinkedListNoHeadLength